kingatos/todo-list-react/README.md

 ## Description

 Here is a simple to do list.
+Includes: `react.js` `redux-saga` and more.
 Enter your responsibilities and manage them!
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts